"Doctor," Wyn said as she watched him step back from the console

 Or was it?
 Maybe the test was simply what was inside there.

-clouds roiling under the flat iron grey and a cold wind with the feeling
+saw dark clouds roiling under the flat iron grey.
+A cold wind with the

-of moisture ruffled his hair and seemed to go straight through the useless
+taste of moisture in it ruffled his hair and went straight through the

-robe.
-In a few minutes he'd be walking into the teeth of a real stinker
+useless robe.
+In a few minutes he’d be walking into the teeth of

 He opened the airlock and dropped down.
 The storm clinched it.
 He was

-just seeking shelter from the elements.
-Nothing to do with incurable curiosity.
+just seeking shelter from the elements - nothing to do with incurable

-A tunnel.
-Rough cut but not natural.
-Made by cutting tools, just like
+A tunnel - rough cut but not natural.
+It was made by cutting tools, just

 He remembered once explaining to one of his companions the Chinese principle

-life he was living at the time, but he remembered explaining how the Chinese
+or which life he was living at the time, but he remembered explaining

-believed that every decision should be random, left to chance.
-Two corridors
+how the Chinese believed that every decision should be random, left to

-He didn't have a coin.
-Rock, scissors, paper needed two people.
-And eeny
+He didn’t have a coin.
+Rock, scissors, paper needed two people and

 He closed his eyes and turned around several times then opened them facing